How to Pick the Best Contractor After Searching ‘Contractors Near Me’

-A general contractor can be invaluable if you’re planning a home improvement project.
-Learn how to hire a contractor who meets your needs after searching "contractors near me."
+A general contractor can be invaluable when planning a home improvement project.
+After searching “contractors near me,” here’s how homeowners can pick one.

 When tackling a major home improvement or renovation project, people often enlist the help of a professional contractor.
 A contractor is responsible for coordinating and completing every step of the project, from estimating costs to securing permits to completing and overseeing the hands-on work.

-Contractors can tackle a wide range of remodeling projects, including roofing, siding, decks, basements, and bathrooms.
-They may also hire subcontractors for more specialized tasks such as plumbing and electrical services.
+But what is a contractor, and what exactly does one do?
+Contractors can tackle a wide range of projects, including roofing, siding, decks, and bathroom and basement remodeling.
+They may also hire subcontractors for more specialized tasks such as plumbing and electrical work.

-If you’re seeking help for a home improvement project, you may be wondering: How do I find qualified, professional contractors near me?
-Read on for more information about finding a local contractor, including costs, the scope of work, and key questions to ask.
+Homeowners seeking help for a home improvement project may be wondering: How do I find qualified, professional contractors near me?
+This guide will give homeowners more information about finding a local contractor, including typical costs, the scope of work, and key questions to ask.

 General contractors typically charge a fee that amounts to 10 to 20 percent of the total cost of construction.
 It’s determined by factors such as cost of labor, materials, insurance, and more.
-The national average cost for hiring a contractor is $4,000, according to HomeAdvisor, but can be as low as $250 and as high as $58,000, depending on the scope of the project.
-Rates will also vary based on location and whether your contractor works with local suppliers for your project.
-General contractors pay on your behalf for labor and materials, so if they can negotiate a lower price for material and shipping, you will ultimately be responsible for a lower total cost.
+The national average cost for hiring a contractor is $4,000, according to HomeAdvisor, but it can be as low as $250 and as high as $58,000, depending on the scope of the project.
+Rates will also vary based on location and whether the contractor works with local suppliers for the project.
+General contractors pay on the homeowner’s behalf for labor and materials, so if they can negotiate a lower price for material and shipping, homeowners will ultimately be responsible for a lower total cost.
 Rates also vary greatly based on the size and scope of a project.
 For example, hiring a general contractor to remodel a bathroom typically costs between $1,000 to $2,000 (in addition to the cost of the project), while building a house can cost up to $58,000 in general contractor fees alone.

 Common Issues a Contractor Can Fix